 We are focused on maintaining a strong cash position and managing our capital needs.
-Historically, our liquidity needs were primarily met through cash flow generated by our properties and distributions from unconsolidated entities.
-However, due to our ability to execute on several strategic asset sales, an increasing portion of our liquidity needs were met and will continue to be met through the sale of our investment properties.
+Our liquidity needs were primarily met through cash flow generated by our properties and distributions from unconsolidated entities.
+Additionally, due to our ability to execute on several strategic asset sales we had liquidity available to acquire several additional investment properties in order to reposition our portfolio for a liquidity event.
 If we continue to sell significant assets and do not reinvest the proceeds in additional investments, it will reduce the cash flow generated by our properties and may adversely impact our ability to pay regular distributions to our stockholders at the current distribution rate.
-Below is a list of properties acquired and sold by us and the Core Fund during 2014:
+Below is a list of properties acquired and sold by us and the Core Fund during 2015: